 Based on the novel A Walk Among the Tombstones by Lawrence Block

 This movie is based on an old Larry Block novel from the Matthew Scudder series.
 I’m not a huge Block fan but his books are solid and I do find the Scudder character appealing and likeable.
 So I was certain I would really enjoy the movie.
-Since I hadn’t read this particular I assumed that I wouldn’t have the usual hissy-fit about a poor adaptation that I have when I see movies based on books I know and love.
+Since I hadn’t read this particular book, I assumed that I wouldn’t have the usual hissy-fit about a poor adaptation that I have when I see movies based on books I know and love.

 The story takes place after Scudder has left the police department and is working as a sort of free agent P.I.
 He’s sworn off alcohol and lives a quiet, albeit lonely life.
 He’s approached by the brother of a high level drug dealer whose wife was kidnapped and murdered.

-Scudder goes to see the drug kingpin and they don’t they don’t hit it off, so Scudder on the job.
+Scudder goes to see the drug kingpin and they don’t hit it off, so Scudder passes on the job.
 Later on, the drug dealer shows up at his place and gives him the real story of what happened.
 And it’s grisly, cruel and inhuman what these men have done to this guy’s wife.

 Scudder decides to take the case.
-But as he investigates, he discovers that are other women who have suffered the same fate.
+But as he investigates, he discovers that there are other women who have suffered the same fate.
 All connected to drug dealers, all tortured, raped and killed in sadistic ways.
 Scudder now has a hard-on to find these degenerates and put an end to them.